hviana/miniNOP/README.md

 Symbols are properties that help to identify and categorize notifying cells and notifications, relating these cells and notifications to symbols.
 It is possible to see an example in the code below.
-The `id` label is automatically generated if not specified.
+The `id` symbol is automatically generated if not specified.

 ```typescript